 Good retouching relies on good images.
 For a retouch to work well here are some points to consider.
 The image must be:

 High resolution, sharp and well focused.

 Retouching images with low resolution does not work well.
-In order for details of the image to be used again or transplanted from one area to another the image needs to contain many pixels.
+In order for details of the image to be used again or transplanted from one area to another, the image needs to contain many pixels.
 Too few and the details that are pushed around become a mess of blocks or pixels.
 The details cannot be matched in well and realism is lost.

 If the image is not sharp or out of focus, aligning details can be made tricky.
-Areas that are out of focus cannot be used to patch, focused areas, the details will not match and the image look wrong in every way.
+Areas that are out of focus cannot be used to patch, focused areas, the details will not match and the image looks wrong in every way.

 Contain a good tonal range